 Level 6: ECA & Early-Mid Game

 If you do not hit level 6 first, be very cautious of the enemy bot lane.
 Like the level 2 power spike, level 6 is when ultimates are unlocked, ranging from AoE stuns to damage amplification to global heals.
 As you are in a duo lane, top and mid lane have most likely already hit 6, so you have to have a lot of respect for potential interference from other lanes.
+Solo laners reach level 6 around the time duo laners are level 4.
+This is because Experience is split between nearby champions, so solo laners get a lot more experience than each of the duo laners.
 So keep an eye out and if bot lane gets level 6 before you do, back right off to a safe distance from your opponents.
 You want to be a proactive player and reactive player - by this I mean you want to be able to predict plays and then react if they do happen.
+Put yourself in your opponent's shoes and guess what they would do - see yourself on low health?
+Guess what, the enemy sees that too.
 Anticipating trouble means you can force a fight to go the way you want - don't let yourself ever fight under their terms if you can help it.

 If you hit 6 first (or if you've backed up into a favourable position that is on your terms), be ready to engage.
 Skill a point into Enchanted Crystal Arrow and aim your cursor at the target who you’ve determined is the most valuable to disable.
-For instance, against a Soraka lane, killing Soraka is more beneficial as it allows you then to zone the enemy ADC.
+For instance, against a Soraka lane, killing Soraka is more beneficial as it allows you then to zone the enemy ADC, not just that, but Soraka can only heal allies, no herself.
 However, consider Janna - ulting Janna will not result in a kill, as once out of the stun, Janna will shield the ADC, not herself.
 You need to be prepared to capitalise on your stun landing - this means knowing your support can follow up with more CC and damage, and actually following up your engage with Volley and auto attacks.

 How do you aim ECA?
 It is a skillshot, so it relies a lot on your prediction skills and whether the enemy team has vision of you/whether you're telegraphing your your intent to ECA.
 In fact, ECA is often more successful if fired in the opponent's Fog of War.
 I want to talk a little about landing ECA.
 You're playing Ashe and you will feel a lot of pressure to land your ults.
 In fact, the chat will be alive with "Ashe has ult, let's go" or "Ashe, ult!".
 Firstly, don't just shoot blindly into the fog of war.
 Analyse the field, and as airy-fairy as this sounds, follow your instincts.
 Hesitating on firing an Ashe arrow can cost you the teamfight.
 In a worst case scenario, you score a field goal with your arrow, best case scenario you hit the target.
 Once you get a feel for how long it takes ECA to travel across certain distances, the ability to time and successfully hit targets will feel natural to you, it just takes practice.
 Please be aware that champions have multiple methods of evading ECA, so if an ally lands CC, you need to follow up immediately.

-If your ECA doesn't hit a target, clear the minion wave and recall.
-Ideally, that was your first recall and now you have a few nice items ( B. F. Sword or Pickaxe + Boots of Speed).
+If your ECA doesn't hit a target, clear the current minion wave and recall.
+A quick way to clear a minion wave is to use Volley on as many minions as possible and push up to the enemy tower, so your minions are also destroyed.
+Recalling after using your ult is a safe option, as you're far more vulnerable when ECA is on cooldown.
+Ideally, that was your first recall and now you have a few nice items as per recommended in the item chapter of this guide.
 Your ability to last hit will now be easier, due to increased damage, so if you've been last hitting poorly, now's the time to make up.
 The enemy ADC will also have a few items, so be wary of that - for instance, as soon as Vayne builds Bilgewater Cutlass she becomes a lot more of a threat, lethal - or consider a Draven with a BF Sword and empowered Q.

 Jungle Ganks & You